At All Times

 It is possible that some of our parishes or families may be significantly affected.
 Please advise your Synod Superintendent or the General Secretary if this is the case.

-People in the shop – 2 metre spacing
+People in the shop – physical spacing vs. good ventilation

 - 2 metres between strangers in public places